 • Give us your name and address as anonymous complaints cannot be actioned.

 • Know the address causing the problem.

 • Provide detailed information in a diary sheet giving times, dates and a description of the issue and how it is affecting you.

 The law is extremely complex and each case is individually assessed to establish whether the problem is sufficiently severe as to warrant legal action.
 The Council will investigate smoke, odour or light nuisance the same way as other nuisance complaints such as noise.
-The information in our Noise Complaints Policy is relevant to these statutory nuisance investigations
+Download our Noise Complaints Policy [PDF] for information relevant to these statutory nuisance investigations

 You can contact us on 0115 9072244 Ext.
 3820 or email firstname.lastname@example.org